nipunaupeksha/ryujin-jakka/README.md

 ## Alternative Options for CRA
 - The best option for CRA is to use Vite.
 You can find more details about it at, vitejs.dev

+## VS Code Extensions
+The following VS Code extenstions can be used to improve code maintainance and consistency.
+- ES7 React/Redux/GraphQL/React-Native snippets
+- VSCode React Refactor
+- Prettier
+- ESLint
+- Stylelint
+- GitLens
+- Git history
+- Settings Sync
+- Bracket Pair Colorizer 2
+- Auto Close Tag
+- Auto Rename
+- Auto Import
+- Import Cost
+- Jumpy
+- ES6 Snippets
+- i18n Ally
+- Formatting toggle
+- npm intellisense
+- Web Accessibility
+- Live Share
+- Better comments
+- Markdownlint
+- Docker
+- Remote - SSH
+- Remot - WSL
+- Live Server
+- Debugger for Chrome
+- change0case
+- Regex Previewer
+- DotENV
+- Inline Parameters for VSCode

+If you are not using CRA, ESlint and Stylelint rules may have conflicts with Prettier.
+To avoid that, you can use, eslint-config-prettier and stylelint-config-prettier.